sRanay/tp/docs/UserGuide.md

 Creates or deletes a user's goal (used for income)

 Format: `goal [/add GOAL /amount AMOUNT] [/remove GOAL]`
 * Only either `/add` or `/remove` can be provided.
-They should not be provided together
+They should not be provided together.
 * `GOAL` is case-insensitive
 * `/add GOAL` has to be accompanied with `/amount AMOUNT`
 * `AMOUNT` has to be a positive number